✏️ Updated on 21st January 2021

 However, with the COVID-19 pandemic Surfrider Foundation are anticipating that most parts of the world may not be able to participate in large-scale events or even visit the beach.
 If you are able to safely visit the beach, you should make sure to adhere to all government regulations, including physical distancing and wearing a mask when appropriate.

-Usually, the best and easiest way is to get amongst the waves.
-But in these current times that will be harder for some then others.
-With that in mind, Surfrider have developed some ways you can still celebrate International Surfing Day, 2020 in lockdown.
+The best and easiest way is to get amongst the waves.
+Surfrider have developed some ways you can celebrate International Surfing Day, 2021.

-If your able to visit your local beach, do a solo beach cleanup.
-Then use the hashtag #ISD2020 and tag @Surfrider as they will be highlighting the best on socials.
+If your able to visit your local beach, do a beach cleanup.
+Then use the hashtag #ISD2021 and tag @Surfrider as they will be highlighting the best on socials.

 Support Surfrider and their network of coastal defenders who protect what we love!